Werewolf-44/Automation_Testing_Final/README.md

 6. Mouse over the shopping cart.
 7. Click the "Buy" button.
 8. Confirm that the shopping cart contains the expected item.
-9. Delete the item from the shopping cart and confirm the deletion.
+9. Delete the item from the shopping cart.

 ## Test 2: Filter Selection